Pension Guarantee in Private Pensions

 Where Does the Personal Pension’s Pension Guarantee Come From?

 The Personal Pension is guaranteed by insurance companies rated A or better by A.M.
 Best.
-Think companies like Guardian Life or Lincoln Financial.
+Think companies like Guardian Life or Pacific Life.
 Most insurers we do business with have existed since the 19th century.

 How is an insurance company able and willing to promise you payments so far into the future?
 Let’s start with how an insurance company operates.
 An insurance company exists to assume individual risks, pool them together, and hold enough capital such that it will be able to pay claims if those risks end up occurring.

 Let’s use an example: term life insurance, the simplest kind of life insurance.
 Term life insurance pays your beneficiaries a certain amount of money if you die within the term of the contract.
 The insurer gauges how likely that is to happen and then prices a policy based on that estimation.